Organizations have much sensitive information that they need to control access to, use, and transmission.

-Endpoint DLP involves monitoring and protecting devices, such as phones, servers, desktops, printers, and laptops, used to access, move, or store a business's data and sensitive information.
+Endpoint DLP involves monitoring and protecting devices, such as phones, servers, desktops, printers, and laptops, used to access, move, or store a business's data and sensitive, personally identifiable information.

 Research shows that 76% of U.S. staff gain inappropriate access to company-sensitive apps and data.

 Endpoint DLP helps prevent sensitive data from being lost or misused by unauthorized persons.